 Sometimes, what is meant to be seen can quickly become the obscene.
-Once the hacker has gained access to the digital sign, they are often in full control – whatever is displayed or not displayed is entirely up to them.
-In this article, we take a look at some the most notable digital signage hacks in recent news.
+Once the hacker has gained access to the digital sign, the hacker is often in full control – whatever the digital sign displays is entirely up to the hacker.
+In this article, we take a look at some of the most notable digital signage hacks in recent news.

 1. Bristol Airport’s flight information display system

 In September 2018, Bristol Airport suffered a targeted hack on its flight information display systems.
 Hackers temporarily disabled the system and blackmailed airport authorities to put the system online.
 As Bristol Airport is the ninth largest British airport, this hack of course had great consequence travelers.
 However, this attack was also significant in that it demonstrated how easily vital public transportation infrastructure can be impacted by digital signage vulnerabilities.

 2. Union Station digital sign displays graphic content